Edward the Conqueror: Plot summary

 A long-haired silver cat is nearly burnt in the bonfire Edward has set up for the autumn leaves, but his wife Louisa rescues it.
 After the couple unsuccessfully attempt to send the cat back to its home, Edward decides that if the cat does not leave by the afternoon, he will ask the police to make sure it is returned home.

 While Louisa is admiring the cat's colour, she notices it has warts on his face.
 Louisa begins to play one of her daily concerts on the piano, a solitary pleasure that also seems to be one of her greatest passions, and chooses pieces by Vivaldi, Schumann, Liszt and Brahms.
 Immediately, the cat reacts strongly, and it even appears to be "appreciating the work".
 The cat seems to be especially enthralled when Louisa plays Liszt's Petrarch Sonnets and Der Weihnachtsbaum, but less impressed with Schumann's Kinderszenen.

 Louisa becomes convinced the cat is the reincarnation of Liszt, and informs her husband.
-Edward isn't convinced, even when his wife shows him the cat's reaction to the piano music.
+Edward is not convinced, even when his wife shows him the cat's reaction to the piano music.
 Edward believes the reactions to simply be a trick it was trained to perform, and refuses to take part in his wife's excitement (it is implied he is not as fond of music as Louisa).
 Louisa decides to go to the library to find out more about both Liszt and reincarnation.
 The book she checks out on reincarnation is assertive about how long it takes one to be reincarnated, stating it takes longer if your social status is higher.
-The book also says you can't come back as a lower form of animal — a fact Louisa chooses to ignore.
+The book also says you cannot come back as a lower form of animal — a fact Louisa chooses to ignore.
 Finally, it mentions historical figures who were, it suggests, reincarnations of one another: (Epictetus, for instance, is said to have come back as Ralph Waldo Emerson).
 Despite her incredulity, Louisa appears to believe what she is reading.
 She greets Edward returning from his work by saying, "Listen, my dear, did you know that Theodore Roosevelt was once Caesar's wife?"